alexwidua/kami/README.md

 <img src="media/hero.png" width="100%" max-width="600px"/>

-Kami is a tiny copilot for [Origami Studio](https://origami.design/) that helps create [JavaScript Patches](https://origami.design/documentation/concepts/scriptingapi) using [GPT-4](https://openai.com/gpt-4).
+Kami is a tiny copilot for [Origami Studio](https://origami.design/) that helps to create [JavaScript Patches](https://origami.design/documentation/concepts/scriptingapi) using [GPT-4](https://openai.com/gpt-4).
 Select a JavaScript Patch, invoke the app's overlay using the shortcut and describe the logic of your patch.

 _Kami is a native macOS menu bar app.
 You have to provide your [own OpenAI API Key](https://help.openai.com/en/articles/4936850-where-do-i-find-my-api-key) to use the app.
 Your API key is stored locally on your machine._